ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

    effect on network operations.
 These are the subtrees and data nodes and their sensitivity/vulnerability:

-   In the "ietf-microwave-topology" module:

-   -  rlt-interface-path: A malicious client could set an arbitrary xpath that could allow a client to retrieve incorrect information.
-      Troubleshooting would be difficult because the bad path would not be detectable until the client tries to use the leaf to identify to radio link terminal.

-   In the "ietf-bandwidth-availability-topology" module:

-   -  availability: A malicious client could attempt to modify the availability level which could modify the intended behavior.
+  -  rlt-mode: A malicious client could attempt to modify the mode in which the radio link is configured and thereby change the intended behaviour of the link.

-   -  link-bandwidth: A malicious client could attempt to modify the link bandwidth which could either provide more or less link bandwidth at the indicated availability level, changing the resource allocation in unintended ways.
+   - tx-frequency, rx-frequency and channel-separation: A malicious client could attempt to modify the frequency configuration of a carrier which could modify the intended behaviour or make the configurtion invalid and thereby stop the operation of it.

 # IANA Considerations